brianmaierjr/long-haul/articles.md

 ---
 layout: default
-title: Your New Jekyll Site
+title: All articles of the WPNinjasNL
 ---

 <div id="articles">